 The Potters continued to live there until about 1950, when they moved to 360 Beacon.

 On October 18, 1949, 313 Marlborough was purchased from Elvira Potter by Gertrude (MacFarlane) Fisher, the former wife of George Ellis (called Ellis) Fisher.
 She previously had lived at 304 Marlborough as a lodger.
 Her daughter, Diana Duncan Fisher, and her parents, Duncan MacFarlane and Evalyn J. (Knilans) MacFarlane, lived with her.

 In the 1960s, Gertrude Fisher was advertising director for I. J. Fox, furriers and dealers in women’s furnishings.

 In May of 1960, she acquired 395 Beacon, which she operated as a lodging house while continuing to live at 313 Marlborough.

-On June 13, 1969, she transferred the property to herself and her daughter, Diana Duncan Fisher.
+On June 13, 1969, Gertrude Fisher transferred the property to herself and her daughter, Diana.

 On October 21, 1975, 313 Marlborough was purchased from Gertrude and Diana Fisher by William Brunswick Bromell and his wife, Mary M. Bromell.

 Although she had sold the house, Gertrude FIsher continued to lived there until the early 1980s.
 She also continued to operate the lodging house at 395 Beacon (which she had sold in 1969).